 On the other hand, the keyboard might lack the dynamics of the piano.
 For example, the loudness of the keyboard must be handled via a volume knob, rather than by pressure on the keys.
 Thus, the piano triumphs the keyboard when it comes to the dynamics and musicality of the instrument.

 However, the keyboard being lighter than the piano keys, makes it easier for beginners to navigate through the instrument with more ease and precision, especially for a young learner who doesn’t have the right amount of dexterity.

 Longevity And Maintenance Of The Instrument:

 It is said that a piano can last for hundreds of years if they are handled with the right amount of care and patience.
-However, maintaining such instruments is not a piece of cake, one must make strenuous efforts in order to keep it safe from dampness and mould, thereby making it an expensive undertaking.
+However, maintaining such instruments is not a piece of cake, one must make strenuous efforts in order to keep it safe from dampness and mold, thereby making it an expensive undertaking.

 As time passes, minor repairs might prevent the piano from deteriorating.
-On the other hand, keyboards have a tendency to malfunctioning within a few years.
+On the other hand, keyboards have a tendency to malfunction within a few years.
 However, if one invests in a premium model it has the potential to last for decades.

 At the same time, these keyboards also require significantly less maintenance as compared to a piano.
 Without keys to tune and hammers to maintain, one must only invest in keeping the instrument clean and dry.

 The Price Difference Between The Two Instruments: